No. 3 Georgia routs Vanderbilt 30-6 in rare SEC road opener

 NASHVILLE, Tenn.
 (AP) — Coach Kirby Smart thinks his third-ranked Georgia Bulldogs showed him a glimpse of just how good they might be this season in a rare season opener inside the Southeastern Conference on the road.

-Jake Fromm threw for 156 yards and a touchdown, and third-ranked Georgia opened the season Saturday night routing Vanderbilt 30-6.
+Jake Fromm threw for 156 yards and a touchdown, and third-ranked Georgia routed Vanderbilt 30-6 Saturday night.

 The Bulldogs won their 20th opener in 23 seasons and stayed perfect to kick off coach Kirby Smart’s fourth season.
 They also easily won their 14th straight against the SEC’s Eastern Division in their first league game to open a season since 1995.